-One of the most nerve-wracking aspects of a Minnesota DWI traffic stop occurs when the officer asks you to get out of your vehicle and perform a series of sobriety tests.
+One of the most nerve-wracking aspects of a Minneapolis DWI Defense occurs when the officer asks you to get out of your vehicle and perform a series of sobriety tests.
 Almost anyone who has watched an episode of Law & Order has heard of such tests, but few people understand exactly what they are or how they work.
 Keep reading to find out more.

 What is a field sobriety test?